MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/kernel-streaming-considerations.md

 ---
-Description: 'The Kernel Streaming considerations topic clarifies the requirements and other special considerations beyond those for all audio drivers.
-These are kernel streaming considerations that are more related to Bluetooth bypass audio streaming.'
-MS-HAID: 'audio.kernel\_streaming\_considerations'
-MSHAttr: 'PreferredLib:/library/windows/hardware'
 title: Kernel Streaming Considerations
+description: The Kernel Streaming considerations topic clarifies the requirements and other special considerations beyond those for all audio drivers.
+These are kernel streaming considerations that are more related to Bluetooth bypass audio streaming. ms.assetid: CFC4ACA0-050D-48E1-AA6A-7649040EBF7A
 ---

 # Kernel Streaming Considerations